umbrella-mod-team/Umbrella-Samples/README.md

 4. Select your UGC and click 'Add module to UGC' button and select the Controller created
 5. Click save and we are ready to go!

-## Upate in your code
+## Upating in your module code

-Now we have everything configured, if we want to update our module/controller code with new functionality we only need to build the project, this will override automatially the old assembly in EMUVR and next step will be launch emuvr for testing
+Now we have everything configured, if we want to update our module/controller code with new functionality we only need to build the project.
+This action will override automatially the old assembly in EMUVR and we only need execute EmuVR again for testing it.